The Open Group Standards Process

-When distributing such material, The Open Group must treat it in the same way as its own confidential material, and recipients must treat the material as if it were Open Group Confidential.
+When distributing such material, The Open Group must treat it in the same way as its own confidential material, and recipients must treat the material as if it were The Open Group Confidential.

 5.3 Material from a Third Party

-When The Open Group obtains confidential information from a third party, typically under the control of a non-disclosure agreement, the material should subsequently be treated as Open Group Confidential with the following additional procedures:
+When The Open Group obtains confidential information from a third party, typically under the control of a non-disclosure agreement, the material should subsequently be treated as The Open Group Confidential with the following additional procedures:

 5.4 Miscellaneous Provisions